The Prosperity Celebration

 - Presents- There is a special kind of wrapping used on Avos, which is put around the gifts.
 This wrapping was meant to preserve things from the desert heat for Avos, but even when celebrated outside of the desert, the wrapping is believed necessary for the spirit.

-- Sainter- The gift-giving Kenku himself, there are many traditions of dressing up as Sainter.
-Either people wear a full Kenku costume as well, or they just wear his traditional outfit.
+- Sainter- The gift-giving Korvian himself, there are many traditions of dressing up as Sainter.
+Either people wear a full Korvian costume as well, or they just wear his traditional outfit.
 No matter what it is, it comes with some added girth, some presents, and some beer.